 II.
-Development of the Person-Centered Individual Service Plan
+Development of the Person-Centered Plan (PCP)

-The case manager shall ensure that the person-centered ISP highlights the person's strengths and that it aligns with the person's articulated quality of life goals, service and support needs, and preferences.
-Specifically, the person-centered ISP must:
+The case manager shall ensure that the PCP highlights the person's strengths and that it aligns with the person's quality of life goals, service and support needs, and preferences.
+Specifically, the PCP must: